davidlday/bookworm-restserver/README.md

 How to start the bookworm-restservice application
 ---

-1. Not that as of 0.5.1, this service Typesafe Dropwizard configuration to support configuring the underlying [Bookworm](https://github.com/davidlday/bookworm) library in the same place.
+1. Note that as of 0.5.1, this project uses Typesafe Dropwizard configuration to support configuring the underlying [Bookworm](https://github.com/davidlday/bookworm) library in the same place.
 1. Start application with `java -jar target/bookworm-restserver-0.5.1-SNAPSHOT.jar server <config.conf>`
   1. Settings can be specified in the optional `conf/sample.conf` file.
   1. See [TypeSafe Dropwizard Docs](https://github.com/mestevens/typesafe-dropwizard-configuration) for details.